Science fiction futures

 Science fiction is simply a way to practice the future together.
 I suspect that is what many of you are up to, practicing futures together, practicing justice together, living into new stories.
 It is our right and responsibility to create a new world.

+Visionary science fiction and fantasy is a way to practice the future.
 This is not a utopian ideal or a radical proposition, but something that has happened before:

 During the Cold War, while much of American literature was basically suburban white boys talking about their dicks, science fiction did a lot of the real cultural work.

-McKenzie Wark, sensoria, p.24
+McKenzie Wark, Sensoria, p.24

 Or as adrienne maree brown says, “showing Black and white people sitting at a lunch counter together was science fiction.“